-Don’t just install floodlights at your main entrance.
-It is also necessary to install bright floodlights over your windows.
+Thus it is necessary to install bright floodlights or window security lights over your windows.
 Bright floodlight is a sign that the house is occupied.
 A well-lighted window helps to stop break-ins.
 It's also an effective way to ensure your home front/back door security.

-Inadequate secured windows are intruders' favorite entry points.
-Take the above 7 easy and cheap ways to protect your home windows from becoming their targets.
-If you have any other ways to secure home windows, please share with us in your comment.
+Unsecured windows are intruders' favorite entry points.
+Take the above easy and cheap ways to protect your home windows from becoming the targets of awful thieve.

 It's time for you to add extra security tips for home windows here!